 - Businesses can improve their productivity and responsiveness with shared mailboxes.

-- Users can use shared mailboxes to monitor conversations and split workloads with ease.
+- Users can use shared mailboxes to monitor conversations and split workloads.

 - Shared mailboxes are secure, flexible, and easy to use.